Skip to content

 Attempt to establish a connection with a server, only works when set up as a client.

-uint64 network::connect(string hostname, uint16 port);
+uint64 network::connect(const string&in hostname, uint16 port);

 Arguments: